-The drive alone to the tip of the Point Loma Peninsula is worth checking out as it is beautiful and features a ride through a naval base as well as a Fort Rosecrans National Cemetery.
-When you get to the park entrance, it is five dollars per car, and you can park close to all of the main attractions.
+The drive alone to the tip of the Point Loma Peninsula is worth checking out as it is beautiful and features a ride through the naval base as well as a Fort Rosecrans National Cemetery.
+When you get to the park entrance, it is ten dollars per car, and you can park close to all of the main attractions.
 We first went to see the skyline of San Diego from this unique vantage point.
 You could see the downtown area, Coronado Bridge, and even into Mexico on a clear day.

 After that, we headed over to check out the monument.
-It was pretty cool and well done, but you can see it and photograph it from every angle in a matter of minutes.
-Interesting to see it has been around for so long though, and it had a beautiful view of the ocean below.
+It was pretty cool, but you can see it and photograph it from every angle in a matter of minutes.
+It is interesting to see that it has been around for so long though, and it had a beautiful view of the ocean below.

 From there, we headed up to the go tour the inside of the old Point Loma Lighthouse.
 For me, it was the highlight of the area as it was a well-preserved historical look at how they lived, and you could actually walk up to get a good look at the top of the lighthouse.
 I liked this area as the glass piece that magnified the light was huge and had thousands of pieces of glass in different shapes used to form it.
 You can also look at the rooms of the children who lived there and get a glimpse into their life as well.
 It must have been lonely as one of the signs said they only went to town once every week or two since they were so far away rarely had any visitors.